Joe-Klauza/sandstorm-admin-wrapper/README.md

     - Provides a simple interface to install and manually update/verify the server files
     - SteamCMD log (see known issue below for Windows)
   - **Server Config page**
+    - Supports multiple server configurations
-    - Easy-to-use configuration options for your server
+    - Easy-to-use configuration options for your servers
     - Blurring/redaction of sensitive information
     - Dropdowns for enumerated settings
     - Editable config files (Paste your current settings here!
 Matching settings above will override what was entered.)